Texas Criminal Records, Warrants & Expunctions

 • Certain completed pretrial diversion programs

-Eligibility depends on the type of offense, case outcome, and statutory waiting periods.
+Eligibility depends on the case outcome, offense type, and timing under Texas law.

 Orders of Nondisclosure (Record Sealing)